-Rous, 25, teaches these young ones at the Happy Tap at Angserey Primary School in Kampong Chhnang, Cambodia.
-Happy Tap students like these four get U.N.
+Rous teaches these young ones at the Happy Tap at Angserey Primary School in Kampong Chhnang, Cambodia.
+In 2021, Happy Tap students like these four received U.N.
 World Food Programme school meals as part of our global school feeding program.
 That daily nutrition helps them fill up and focus on Rous’ lessons.
 We’re working with schools across Cambodia to help fight malnutrition around the country.

 U.N.
 World Food Programme school meals keep kids in classrooms across Nepal, too.

-Nanda Kumari Saud, 24, is a teacher at Shree Janajyoti Lower Secondary School.
+In 2017, Nanda Kumari Saud was working a teacher at Shree Janajyoti Lower Secondary School.
 Our school meals kept her nourished when she was a child herself.
-She says becoming a teacher in her village – where she’s economically empowered and able to support both her students and her own children – brings her great joy.
+She said becoming a teacher in her village – where she was economically empowered and able to support both her students and her own children – brings her great joy.